 Connecting, Supporting, & Empowering LGBTQ Families in the DMV

-Steve Geishecker enthusiastically joined the Board of Rainbow Families DC in 2015.
 Steve holds a bachelor's degree in psychology and a master's in clinical social work from Virginia Commonwealth University.
-With 25 years of experience in the field, Steve worked at Whitman-Walker Health for 17 years.
+With more than 25 years of experience in the field, Steve worked at Whitman-Walker Health for 17 years.
 Whitman-Walker specializes in providing health and supportive services to the GLBT community.
-He served as the Director of Behavioral Health for the last 8 years.
-He managed a multimillion dollar division of services which included mental health, addiction treatment, day treatment and volunteer-based peer counseling services.
-He left that position in February 2015 to expand his psychotherapy and consulting practice.
-Steve also serves as an adjunct clinical instructor with the University of Maryland, School of Social Work as a field liaison for students and their internship sites.
+He served as the Director of Behavioral Health for 8 years until he left that position in February 2015 to expand his psychotherapy and consulting practice.

 Tony Hynes joined the Board of Rainbow Families in April 2016.
 Tony is the author of "The Son With Two Moms" a memoir about his experiences growing up with his two white, lesbian moms during the early 90s.
 Tony received his Masters in the Field of Applied Sociology from the University of Maryland, Baltimore County, in 2013.
 Hynes wrote his thesis on "The Psychological Well Being of the Child Within the Same Sex Household."
 He currently teaches children with autism at James E. Duckworth, a school for children with special needs in Prince Georges County.